 In the process of purchasing a bond, there are notary public errors and omissions insurance that are optionally applicable.
 Notary public E&O insurance protects the notaries when a client wants compensation that is financial because the notary made a mistake.
 The notary E&O insurance is structured in a way that protects professional and personal assets in case a mistake occurs during the notary process.
 It is important to consider this coverage even though it may be costlier than not having it.

 Why E&O important

 Mistakes that may occur during the notarization process are covered by the errors & omissions insurance.
 A mistake made during notarization can potentially cause an individual to lose their home.
 Savings account or even their business.
 When you experience such a big loss due to a mistake that is very minor is something most of us deem very unfair.
-It is true that many people are bound to make mistakes every day but the mistake should not cause a huge negative impact in your life.
-The notary E&O help protect an individual from mistakes that may occur during the notarization process.
+Many people are indeed bound to make mistakes every day but the mistake should not cause a huge negative impact on your life.
+The notary E&O helps protect an individual from mistakes that may occur during the notarization process.

 Surety Bond for Notary Public

 A Notary Public Bond is required in most states.
 Check with the governmental agency within your State to find out how to become a notary public.
 We also offer notary E+O, as well as error & omissions insurance for Notary Signing Agents.

 NFP Surety can assist you with a wide variety of notary surety bonding requirements.
 Our staff is familiar with the bond you need and will provide it affordably and on the bond form that is required.
 If you need a surety bond for notary public, please call our office.